Maryland deciding state government, US House races

 GOVERNOR'S RACE

 Hogan said a second term would look a lot like his first, and his priorities are the same: aiming to make improvements in education, job creation and transportation infrastructure.
 He said he also wants to continue working for tax relief.
-A moderate Republican who has emphasized bipartisanship, he hopes to become the first Republican governor to win re-election in Maryland since 1954.
+A moderate Republican who has emphasized bipartisanship, he is the first Republican governor to win re-election in Maryland since 1954.

-Jealous is a former national president of the NAACP who would be Maryland's first black governor, if he prevails.
-He has won support from leading liberals on the national stage, including Sen. Bernie Sanders of Vermont.
-He has proposed a progressive agenda that includes tuition-free college and expanding Medicare to all.
-He supports funding full-day, universal pre-kindergarten with tax revenue from his proposal to legalize marijuana for recreational use.

 U.S. SENATE

-Sen. Ben Cardin, a Democrat, is running for a third Senate term.
-He is running against Republican Tony Campbell, a Towson University politics lecturer and former U.S. Army chaplain.
-Neal Simon, a business executive from Potomac, Maryland, also is running as an unaffiliated candidate.
+Sen. Ben Cardin, a Democrat, cruised to a third Senate term.
+He defeated Republican Tony Campbell, a Towson University politics lecturer and former U.S. Army chaplain.
+Neal Simon, a business executive from Potomac, Maryland, also ran as an unaffiliated candidate.

 U.S. HOUSE DISTRICT 6

-David Trone, a Democrat and co-owner of a national wine store chain, is running for Maryland's only open House seat.
-He is running against Amie Hoeber, a Republican and national security consultant.
+David Trone, a Democrat and co-owner of a national wine store chain, won Maryland's only open House seat.
+He defeated Amie Hoeber, a Republican and national security consultant.

 MARYLAND SENATE

 Voters will decide who will serve in all 47 Senate seats.
 The Senate now has 33 Democrats and 14 Republicans.
-The GOP is aiming to gain five seats in what they're calling "The Drive for Five."
-That's because it would deprive Democrats of the 29 votes they need to override a veto from the governor, if Hogan wins re-election.
+The GOP was aiming to gain five seats in what they're calling "The Drive for Five."
+That's because it would deprive Democrats of the 29 votes they need to override a veto from the governor.
+But Democrats won key races, making it highly unlikely they will lose a supermajority in the Senate.

 MARYLAND HOUSE

 All 141 seats in the Maryland House of Delegates are being decided by voters.
 The chamber has 91 Democrats and 50 Republicans.
-Democrats need to keep 85 seats to have the three-fifths vote needed to override a veto from the governor.
+Democrats needed to keep 85 seats to have the three-fifths vote needed to override a veto from the governor, and they gained several seats.

 ATTORNEY GENERAL